 Read through the list again, and as you find one or more obstacles you personally face to getting your writing done everyday, ask yourself why are you writing?
 Go ahead, write down the reasons why you are writing your novel, your nonfiction book or your blog.
 Once you gain more clarity on your reasons why feel compelled to write, you’ll see that your passion and motivation to move past resistance gets stronger too.

-Recommendation: A awesome book that will help give you clarity as a writer and creative is a new release by bestselling author Jeff Goins, titled Real Artists Don’t Starve.
-In this amazing book, you’ll find useful tips and inspiration on how to focus your creative energy to get more stuff done as well as learning how to make money from your art.
-Click this link to pre-order your copy today(you’ll also get the bonus 12-part video course on how to make a living with your art when you order your book before June 6th)!
+Recommendation: A awesome book that will help give you clarity as a writer and creative is a new release by bestselling author Jeff Goins, titled The Writer’s Roadmap: 12 Steps to Make a Living Writing.
+You’ll find useful tips and inspiration on how to focus your creative energy to get more stuff done as well as learning how to make money from your art.
+Get your FREE ebook here.

 Make it a habit everyday to find the time to write so you can put more of your books into the world.
 Allow yourself to write a messy first draft, use a timer to help you focus and watch as little by little you finish writing your book!